 Susie Mészáros - Violinist, Violist Performer, Teacher

 As professor at Royal College Music, Royal Northern College of Music, I coach young professional musicians and chamber groups.
-I've taught at the Yehudi Menuhin School, where I studied, and at the Purcell School, London.
+My teaching includes the Yehudi Menuhin School, where I studied from the age of 9, and at the Purcell School, London.

-Short film below features members of the Chilingirian Quartet talking about the quartet form, the dynamics of playing quartets and finishing with a late Beethoven quartet
+The little film below features myself and colleagues of the Chilingirian Quartet talking about the quartet form, the dynamics of playing quartets and finishing with a late Beethoven quartet

 The Chiligirian Quartet recorded live at the Petworth Festival 2013